-The assets of the bankrupt company were auctioned and the buildings and some machinery were bought Royal E. Robbins, who restarted watch manufacture under the name of Tracy Baker & Company with Dennison superintendent of the mechanical department.
-Robbins found Dennison to be rather too creative when graft and application was required, and in December 1861 he was dismissed.
-After Dennison had left, the new cheaper William Ellery model watch he had been trying to introduce became a financial success for the company, selling in large numbers to soldiers during the American civil war.
-From the rather confusing jumble of company restructurings that followed eventually emerged the American Watch Company of Waltham, Massachusetts, but Dennison was no longer involved in the company he had helped to found.
+The assets of the company were auctioned, and the buildings and some machinery were bought Royal E. Robbins.
+Watch manufacture restarted under the name of Tracy Baker & Company with Dennison superintendent of the mechanical department.
+Robbins felt that Dennison was too creative when it was graft and application that was required, and in December 1861 he was dismissed.
+After Dennison had left, the cheaper William Ellery model watch he had been trying to introduce became a financial success for the company, selling in large numbers to soldiers during the American civil war.
+From the confusing jumble of company restructurings that followed eventually emerged the American Watch Company of Waltham, but Dennison was no longer involved in the company he had helped to found.

-In 1864 Dennison and A. O. Bigelow set up the Tremont Watch Company in Boston with the idea of buying in the small fine parts, such as the balance, escapement and train wheel trains from Switzerland, where wages were lower than in America, and making in America the larger parts, such as the spring barrel and the watch plates, and assembling watches.
-Dennison went to Zurich to supervise ordering and delivery of the parts to America.
+In 1864 Dennison and A. O. Bigelow set up the Tremont Watch Company in Boston with the idea of buying in the small fine parts, such as the balance, escapement and train wheels from Switzerland, where wages were lower than in America, and making in America the larger parts, such as the watch plates and mainspring barrel, and assemble watches.
+Dennison went to Zurich to supervise the ordering and delivery of parts to America.

 Back to the top of the page.

-In around 1874 Dennison set up a watch case manufactory in the Handsworth area of Birmingham which eventually became the Dennison Watch Case Company.
+In the mid 1870s Dennison set up a watch case manufactory in the Handsworth area of Birmingham which eventually became the Dennison Watch Case Company.
 The early history of the company is rather unknown, despite the best efforts of Philip Priestley with the help of descendants of the founder to uncover it.
-A record in the Birmingham Trade Directory of 1876 indicates a possibility that Edward Howard, one of the founders of the watch case company, Alfred Wigley, entered a sponsor's mark at the Birmingham Assay Office on 17 November 1874.
+Aaron left the Anglo-American Watch Company in the summer of 1874 and one of the founders of the watch case company, Alfred Wigley, entered a sponsor's mark at the Birmingham Assay Office on 17 November 1874.

 Aaron Dennison's previous experience was in making watch movements, so someone with knowledge and experience of making watch cases was needed.
-Alfred Wigley, an engraver, polisher and springer of watchcases, was involved in some way right from the start, eventually becoming a partner in 1879.
+Alfred Wigley, an engraver, polisher and springer of watch cases, was involved right from the start, eventually becoming a partner in 1879.
 The company was called Dennison, Wigley & Company from 1879 until 1905.

-The "500 or 1,000 cases" that Alfred Bedford had mentioned in his evidence to the Select Committee were ordered from Switzerland.
-Bedford said they were to house Swiss watches and that they had been ordered specifically to obtain cases with English hallmarks.
-The fact that Bedford gave permission for the order to be filled shows that production of watch cases could exceed the number needed to case Waltham movements at that time.
 In August 1888 The Watchmaker, Jeweller and Silversmith reported that Dennison & Wigley were making watch cases so successfully as to be able to send quantities to America in spite of the import duty charged on them.
-The company employed at the time 100 hands and was lighted throughout with electric light.
+The company employed at the time 100 hands and the factory was “lighted throughout with electric light”.

 Back to the top of the page.